-Income before interest and taxes $ (17) $ 74
+Income (loss) before interest and taxes $ (17) $ 74

-Revenues, net of purchased power and fuel costs, decreased $125 million in the third quarter of 2001 compared to the third quarter of 2000.
+Net revenues decreased $124 million in the third quarter of 2001 compared to the third quarter of 2000.
 The decrease was due to increased power costs resulting from general market conditions, including lower hydroelectric generation.
 Portland General entered into power contracts in prior periods to ensure adequate supply for the recent quarter at prices that were significantly higher than actual settled prices during the third quarter of 2001.
 Although the rate mechanism in place anticipated and substantially mitigated the effect of the higher purchased power costs, only the amount in excess of a defined baseline was recoverable from ratepayers.
 Increased power cost recovery was incorporated into Portland General’s new fifteen-month rate structure, which became effective October 1, 2001 and included an average 40 percent rate increase.

 Operating expenses decreased primarily as a result of lower maintenance costs and lower regulatory and overhead expenses.
 Depreciation and amortization decreased in 2001 primarily as a result of a favorable energy efficiency rate mechanism adjustment, partially offset by increased regulatory amortization.
 Third quarter 2001 other, net included the impact of a decline in the value of investments.
 Other, net in 2000 consisted primarily of a gain on the sale of a generation-related asset.